Thai Peanut Chicken and Quinoa

 - 1 cup quinoa (dry)

-- 1/3 cup chopped fresh basil leaves or cilantro, plus more for garnish
+- 1/3 cup chopped fresh basil leaves, plus more for garnish

 - 1 to 2 Tbsp. fresh lime juice

 In a large bowl, combine broth, milk, peanut butter, soy sauce, and sriracha; whisk to combine.
-Set aside.Cut the chicken into bite-sized cubes and season with salt and pepper.Heat 1 Tbsp. oil in a large high-sided skillet with a fitted lid over medium-high.
-Once hot, add chicken and cook, undisturbed, for 3 minutes.Toss and continue cooking until the chicken is golden and cooked through, about 5 more minutes.
+Set aside.Heat 1 Tbsp. oil in a large sauté pan with a fitted lid over medium-high.
+Add chicken and season evenly with kosher salt.
+Cook, undisturbed, for 3 minutes.Toss and continue cooking until the chicken is golden and cooked through, about 3 to 5 more minutes.
 Transfer to a bowl.
 Reduce heat to medium, and add remaining 1 Tbsp. olive oil, along with bell pepper, carrots, and scallions; cook until soft, about 5 minutes.
-Stir in garlic and ginger and cook until aromatic, about 1 more minute.Add quinoa and peanut sauce, and bring mixture to a gentle boil.
+Stir in garlic and ginger and cook until aromatic, about 1 more minute.Add quinoa and peanut sauce, and bring mixture to a rapid simmer.
 Cover, reduce heat to medium-low, and gently simmer until the quinoa absorbs most of the sauce, about 15 to 20 minutes.
-Lift the lid to stir a few times throughout to prevent the quinoa from sticking to the bottom of the pan and burning.
-Remove lid and add chicken back to the pan, along with fresh basil or cilantro; stir to combine.
-Squeeze fresh lime juice overtop.
+Lift the lid to stir occasionally to prevent the quinoa from sticking to the bottom of the pan.
+Remove lid and add chicken back to the pan, along with fresh basil and lime juice; stir to combine.
 Garnish with extra fresh herbs and hot sauce (such as sriracha or chili crisp), if desired.

 - To Store: Leftovers will keep for up to 3 days in the refrigerator.